foxtonparishcouncil/foxtonparishcouncil.github.io/_pages/local-information.md

   nav: local-info
 ---

+**This page is a work in progress!** <br> This page doesn’t really make sense - it just shows the menu twice.
+{: .notice--warning }

 Click below to find out more about Foxton and the local area:

 { % include nav_list nav="local-info" % }